 Step3: Here we have to register our website.
 The registration form is as shown below.

 We have to provide a label name which is just for identifying our reCaptcha.
-Then we have to choose reCAPTCHA v2 option from the type of reCaptcha.
+Then we have to choose the reCAPTCHA v2 option from the type of reCaptcha.
 We have to also add our website address to the domains section.
-After this, we have to accept the terms and conditions option and click the register button.
+After this, we have to accept the terms and conditions option and click the Register button.

 Step4: Once the registration is complete we will get two unique values Site Key and Secret Key as shown below.
 Copy these values to a notepad.